-Anxiety is an emotion and experience where we may feel tense or pressured, have worried thoughts, and experience physical changes like excessive reactivity (being wound up, jumping at small things, or snapping at others), high blood pressure, sweating, and rapid heartbeat.
+Anxiety is a mental, emotional, and somatic experience where we may feel tense or pressured, have worried thoughts, and experience physical changes like excessive reactivity (being wound up, jumping at small things, or snapping at others), high blood pressure, sweating, and rapid heartbeat.

-“Stress” is one way people describe the feelings of pressure that commonly come with anxiety – and you will often hear, “I feel stressed.”
+“Stress” is one way people describe the feelings of pressure that commonly come with anxiety.
 Stress management counseling addresses both the inner experience of arousal as well as finds ways to work with and balance the pressures experienced in one’s outer life.

 There is also an anxiety condition called post-traumatic stress disorder (PTSD) that is a result of having experienced an extreme trauma, or several traumas in your life.
 To learn more about this specific condition, see the page on Trauma Counseling and PTSD (Post-Traumatic Stress Disorder).

 Anxiety is a treatable.
 Anxiety counseling with an experienced therapist can help immensely.
 You can develop new perspectives on what is happening to you and you can learn practical mental and physical tools to deal with anxiety when it appears, and to develop more stability and resilience so anxiety is less likely to overtake you.
 We will use a combination of talk therapy, body psychotherapy techniques, and other tools to help you address both the symptoms and the roots of your anxiety and stress.
 As you address your anxiety, you can feel more open and able to live your life more fully.